Hurricane Florence dealt another blow to SC farmers. Now they say they need help.

 Rabon, the 63-year-old owner and operator of Double R Farms off Valley Forge Road, is facing a devastated crop yield for the third time in four years after Hurricane Florence brought copious rain and salt air onto his roughly 1,300-acre farm.

-Early estimates suggest about $100 million in agricultural losses across South Carolina as a result of Florence, according to U.S. Rep. Tom Rice.
+Early estimates suggest about $125 million in agricultural losses across South Carolina as a result of Florence, according to the governor’s office.
 Cotton, peanuts and soybeans are among the most impacted crops, and continued losses for farmers could mean the need for federal help to keep them operational.

 Flooding destroyed more than 70 percent of Rabon’s cotton in 2015, when remnants of Hurricane Joaquin dumped a tremendous amount of rain on South Carolina.
 The following year, Hurricane Matthew did the same.
 The losses led Rabon to refinance about $200,000 in loans, and a successful 2017 only got him back to being broke, he said.